TdaB/rapid-wordlist-filter/README.md

-# rapid-wordlist-filter
+# Rapid wordlist filter
-Rapidly filter a list of words against merriam-webster.com
+Rapidly filter a newline-delimited file of words against merriam-webster.com.
+Uses ayncio and aiolimiter for maximum speed.

+370,000+ words from words_alpha.txt were filtered in 83 minutes.